Nike Softball Camp Guilford College

 Camp Director Dennis Shores

 Dennis Shores took over as Guilford's fifth fastpitch softball head coach in January 2007, just prior to the season's start.
 He inherited a struggling program that won nine games the previous season and had 11 students on the roster.
-Entering his tenth Guilford campaign, Shores and the Quakers have rewritten the school-record books.View Dennis Shores's Bio ⟩
+Entering his school-record 12th Guilford campaign, Shores and the Quakers have rewritten the school-record books.View Dennis Shores's Bio ⟩

 Shores came to Guilford after three seasons as an assistant coach at Neumann (Pa.)
 College, during which time the Knights compiled a 60-52 record.
 He worked with head coach Bill Saar and helped Neumann to its first Pennsylvania Athletic Conference title and NCAA Division III Tournament berth in 2006.